CSCfi/csc-user-guide/docs/data/sensitive-data/sd-apply.md

 - revoked the access rights of the applicant.

 You will also receive notifications when an applicant has submitted or resubmitted an application.

-### Best practices
-- Aim to respond to all initial requests within two weeks.

-- Check that the user will be using the data within terms of consent, by asking them to sign up to the terms within the DAA.

-- Check for an Institutional email address for the applicant.

-- Look for evidence of the applicant being “appropriately qualified/bona fide” for use of the data e.g. PubMed search, Research Gate, LinkedIn etc.

-- Check the affiliated organisation is real and that they are still working there.

-- In the event that a negative decision is made we would expect that this decision be promptly communicated to the applicant and supported by the terms of the Data Access Policy that the requestor has not or cannot meet